 Gondola ride

-Lunch – Portuguese restaurant with Indian influences
+Lunch โ€“ Portuguese restaurant with Indian touches

-Before the trip I saw some recommendations for a restaurant called Gaspars and decided to give it a chance.
+Before the trip, I read some recommendations about a restaurant called Gaspars, and we decided to try it.
 It turned out to be one of the best restaurants of the trip.
-Those who love seafood will enjoy it very much and even those who do not, will find really good dishes.
+Seafood lovers will enjoy it, and even those who donโ€™t love seafood will find great dishes.

 Coffee break

-We started the day with breakfast at the hotel
+We started the day with breakfast at the hotel.

 Belmontas area

-Dinner and local restaurant
+Dinner at a local restaurant

 Lunch

-Pedal boat
+Pedal boat ride

-In the afternoon we wanted to go back to the hotel and preferred getting a taxi rather than waiting for the bus, but couldn’t find any available taxis on the app, so we ended up coming back with an Italian tour for the elderly.
+Later in the afternoon, we wanted to return to the hotel by taxi rather than bus but couldnโ€™t find available taxis on the apps.
+We ended up joining an Italian seniorsโ€™ organized tour back.

-Dinner at Chinese restaurant
+Dinner at a Chinese restaurant

 In June 2019 we traveled to Vilnius, Lithuania.
 We were invited by the Vilnius office of tourism for a five-day tour of the city and were thrilled, as Lithuania has recently become a popular destination for Israelis, due to low-cost flights by WizzAir.